University of Bolton, Deane Road, Bolton. BL3 5AB

-Two core modules will be taught, each worth 30 credits at HE7 (master’s level).
+You'll study two core modules, each worth 30 credits at HE7 (master's level).
 Throughout the course, we aim to deliver stimulating, challenging and engaging programmes of study that help you broaden and deepen your knowledge.

-By building on your current knowledge and experience with informed research, this course is designed to help you develop the skills needed to study at master’s level.
-You’ll be exposed to a mix of subject knowledge, theoretical perspectives and professional best practices, using a wide variety of teaching and learning strategies to enhance your overall experience.
+By building on your current knowledge and experience with informed research, this course aims to help you develop the skills needed to study at the master's level.
+You'll be exposed to a mix of subject knowledge, theoretical perspectives and professional best practices, using a wide variety of teaching and learning strategies to enhance your overall experience.

-To help keep you engaged, we’ll use a range of teaching and learning methods, such as lectures, presentations, seminars, workshops, group work, action learning, and group and individual tutorials.
+To help keep you engaged, we'll use various teaching and learning methods, such as lectures, presentations, seminars, workshops, group work, action learning, and group and individual tutorials.
 This course also features the use of technology and multimedia: resources are made available through our virtual learning environments (VLEs), and much of the course communication will also be conducted via VLEs.

-You’ll also be encouraged to build strong relationships with your peers, sharing ideas and discussing relevant ideas for practice and development.
-Personal study time is also a significant element in this programme.
+You'll also be encouraged to build strong relationships with your peers, sharing ideas and discussing relevant ideas for practice and development.
+Personal study time is also a significant element of this programme.

-Assessment will also be varied, and you can expect to complete coursework such as critical reflections, presentations, portfolios and a written project.
+Assessment will also be varied.
+You can expect to complete coursework such as critical reflections, presentations, portfolios and a written project.